Drew Valentine spent the last two seasons on the men’s basketball coaching staff.

 The Golden Grizzlies are two weeks out from the regular-season opener vs. Bowling Green.

 Valentine became the youngest full-time assistant coach hired by Greg Kampe on July 1, 2015.
 Valentine returned to Oakland University after spending two years as a graduate manager at Michigan State.
-He will assist with all operations of the men's basketball program.

 Valentine shined as a player at Oakland, becoming the all-time winningest player in school history.
 The Golden Grizzlies made consecutive trips to the NCAA tournament in 2010 and '11, and won 87 games during his four-year career.
 Valentine ended his career with 136 games played, second-most in school history.